nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 Use checkit in code
 -------------------

-The basic aim of :code:`checkit` is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
-They are assertion-like because what you do is indeed similar to what the :code:`assert` expression does, since the functions
+The basic aim of :code:`checkit` is to provide you with easy-to-use, simple and readable assertion-like functions to make sure that particular conditions you wish to check are met.
+They are similar to assertions because the functionality is indeed similar to the :code:`assert` expression, since these functions

 * check a condition
-* do nothing when it is met, but
+* do nothing when the condition is met,
-* raise an exception (or, alternatively, issue a warning) when it is not
+* raise an exception (or, alternatively, issue a warning) when the condition is not met.

-Of course, :code:`checkit` is to help you when Python does not handle a particular situation.
-For example, it does so when you're trying to divide a number by zero, so you need not use :code:`checkit` then.
-But there is a plethora of various situations which you want to handle.
+Of course, :code:`checkit` is meant to help you when Python does not handle a particular situation.
+For example, Python handles division-by-zero errors, so you need not use :code:`checkit` for this.
+However, there are many other situations which you may want to handle.

 Here are several examples of the simplest uses of :code:`checkit`: